 2. Body language

-This is another non-verbal communication you can make to build a deeper connection with your audience.
+You can make this non-verbal communication to build a deeper connection with your audience.
 A good, open posture with appropriate hand gestures can give you a confident and persuasive vibe.
 The more they trust you, the more they focus on your presentation.

 3. Tone of voice